Blog

 Allergic Reactions

-Probiotic supplements can contain allergens such as eggs, soy, dairy, and yeast, which may cause allergic reactions.
+Probiotic supplements can contain allergens such as eggs, corn, soy, dairy, and yeast, which may cause allergic reactions.
 Additionally, many supplements contain lactose, which may cause digestive distress if you’re lactose intolerant.

 Some strains, such as L. casei TISTR 389 and L. bulgaricus TISTR 895, may produce histamine.
 Histamine has many functions but is also responsible for allergic symptoms, diarrhea, vomiting, and abdominal pain.